An extant Ume Sámi drum, first described by Ole Worm in 1655

 The source value of the illustrations

-1: Worm’s depiction isolated and turned upright, 2 and 3: Jacobsen’s smaller and less detailed depictions isolated, turned upright and widened to approximately correct proportions, with the hand and hammer covering part of the design coloured red, 4: Ernst Manker’s tracing of the drum
+1: Worm’s depiction isolated and turned upright, 2 and 3: Jacobsen’s smaller and less detailed depictions isolated, turned upright and widened to approximately correct proportions, with the hand and hammer covering part of the design coloured red

 The most striking parallel is Jon Lassen’s Ume Sámi drum from c.
 1712, confiscated by Thomas von Westen ten years later and described by Johan Randulf in the so-called Nærøy manuscript in the following year.
 Several features are present on both the woodcut and on Lassen’s drum, but not on the tracing.
 This includes the ristbalges, the vertical line to the right of the central sun motif, with a church and domesticated animals of the Christian people (Norwegians or Swedes).
 To the lower left of the sun is a lake with fish in it, further left there is a bear with the characteristic dots in front, and further down an arc with short strokes rises from the outer band, in the Nærøy manuscript interpreted as the dwellings of the Sámi.
 These parallels suggest that the group of humanoid figures at the bottom of the woodcut too badly preserved to be interpretable in the tracing probably were meant as an akka group.